ventus-ag/documentation/README.md

 ## 🚀 Deployment

-Site automatically deploys to `docs.ventuscloud.eu` on changes to main branch.
+Site automatically deploys to `docs.ventuscloud.eu` on changes to main branch using Hugo v0.147.9.

+**Local & Remote Sync**: Both local development and GitHub Pages use the same Hugo version (v0.147.9+) for consistent behavior.

 ## 🤝 Contributing